Famous authors like Margaret Atwood, David Mitchell, and Sjón are all contributing to a forest of books on the outskirts of Oslo.

-In 2014, along with local foresters and a small team, she planted 1,000 Norwegian spruce trees in Nordmarka, picking out the seeds from the surrounding forest and sealing them in white wax to ward off any hungry weevils.
+In 2014, along with local foresters and a small team, she planted 1,000 Norwegian spruce trees in Nordmarka.
+They picked out the seeds from the surrounding forest and sealed them in white wax to ward off any hungry weevils.

 The fate of the trees has also been sealed, a full century in advance.
 In the year 2114, they are to serve as paper pulp for the printing of an anthology by one hundred authors, one per year.
 Each will contribute one unpublished text, its length and contents a secret even to Paterson.

-Paterson says the idea came through making a connection between tree rings and chapters, imagining the writer’s thoughts infusing themselves with the trees.
+Paterson says the idea came when she made a connection between tree rings and chapters and imagined how the writer’s thoughts would imprint in the trees.

 “Almost as if the trees absorb the writer’s words like air or water, and the tree rings become chapters spaced out over the years to come.”